The Ultimate Journey Itinerary

 Bike: Start your morning with a ride in Canyonlands National Park.
 The biking terrain in the park is famous and offers a variety in difficulty and scenery.
 The White Rim in Island in the Sky is a 100-mile trail that you can start at any point.
 If you are interested in more difficult roads, try The Maze area.
 Please check conditions before heading out on trails.

 Drive The Upper Colorado River Scenic Byway, Utah state Route 128 (S.R.
-128), follows the Colorado River corridor through a beautiful desert canyon which illustrates the convergence of landscapes that makes Southern Utah so unique.
+128), follows the Colorado River corridor as you travel through a beautiful desert canyon which illustrates the convergence of landscapes that makes the Southern Utah area so unique.
 Towering sandstone cliffs and desert mesas combine with the mighty waters of the Colorado River and the oft-snowcapped peaks of the La Sal Mountains.

 Hike: Negro Bill Canyon is found along S.R.
 128, three miles east of its junction with U.S. 191.
 This four-mile round trip hike takes you through a scenic canyon with a perennial stream leading to Morning Glory Natural Bridge.
 At 243 feet long, it's the sixth longest natural rock span in the United States.
-Allow four hours to complete the hike.
+The average person can complete the hike in about four hours.

 Drive La Sal Mountain Loop Road, a paved scenic backway leading to views of forested mountains and alpine lakes, plentiful wildlife, including deer and elk, and expansive views of the red rock desert below.
 Along the route are numerous hiking and biking trails.
 The entire loop is approximately 60 miles and takes about three hours to complete.
 To access the La Sal Mountain Loop Road, drive east on S.R.
 128 approximately 15 miles from its junction with U.S. 191 and turn right on Castle Valley Road.
 Continue on Castle Valley Road for approximately 11 miles to the La Sal Mountain Loop Road and turn right.